he-dev/RoboNuGet/README.md

 # RoboNuGet v2.0.0

-RoboNuGet is a tool that automates multiple NuGet package cretion.
+RoboNuGet is a tool that automates multiple NuGet package creation.

 ## How does it work?